-This man’s comments reflect an attitude many husbands have during disagreements with their wife.
-So they settle for a fractured marriage, refusing to accept responsibility for careless words or ill-thought actions.
+What is the right answer to the man’s question?
+Why should you apologize when your spouse takes offense at something you’ve said?
+“This man’s comments reflect an attitude many husbands have during disagreements with their wife,” Dr. Chapman said.
+“So, they settle for a fractured marriage, refusing to accept responsibility for careless words or ill-thought actions.”

-If I hurt my wife, whether intentionally or unintentionally, I should apologize.
+It’s not just men who offend with their hurtful words.
+Both spouses share a responsibility to use words that strengthen their marriage and build the other up.
+Dr. Chapman agrees.
+“If I hurt my wife, whether intentionally or unintentionally, I should apologize.
 When my behavior puts an emotional barrier between my wife and me, it’s my responsibility to try to remove the barrier.
-Apologizing does not mean that what I did was morally wrong; it means that I am deeply concerned that I have hurt her.
+Apologizing does not mean that what I did was morally wrong; it means that I am deeply concerned that I have hurt her.”

 A gentle approach